 Pick Up Textbooks the Week Before Classes

-Textbook rentals are provided to students free of charge for classes on the approved course list as part of the MOWR program.
+Textbook rentals are provided to students free of charge for classes on the approved course list as part of the dual enrollment program.
 You must be present and you must show your Eagle Card to pick up your textbooks from the University Store.
 You will also have to take a signed Textbook Rental Agreement with you to pick up your books (this will be sent to all students via email).
 For more information on textbooks, click here.

 Check Student Account in WINGS for Course Fee(s)

-As a MOWR student you are responsible for Course Fees, which generally range between $20-$55 and are attached to many sciences courses, hybrid courses, and physical activity courses.
+As a dual enrollment student you are responsible for Course Fees, which generally range between $20-$55 and are attached to many sciences courses, hybrid courses, and physical activity courses.
 Course fees will not show until after you register for classes and are due by the first day of class.
 Click here for more information on Course Fees.